Apply for a scholarship!

 We want to encourage our young members to pursue their dreams through financial support.
-That’s why the Blue Foundation offers annual scholarships, in memory of Myrtle Knight, to graduating high school seniors every year.
+That’s why Blue Federal Credit Union offers annual scholarships to students each year.
 We’re able to offer these scholarships with help from Blue employees and members like you.
-We are please to announce we have awarded this year's scholarship recipients - click here to learn more!

 Number of awards: 1

-Our Foundation embraces the empowerment of working hard, having fun, following dreams and passions to be leaders in supporting the communities we live in.
-The Scholarship Selection Committee is made up of a diverse selection of employees of Blue FCU, Foundation Board Members and Blue FCU members at large.
-This year we received a record number of unique and outstanding students from more than five states.
-We present to you after much deliberation our 2017 Scholarship Recipients:
+We embrace the empowerment of working hard, having fun, following dreams and passions to be leaders in supporting the communities we live in.
+The Scholarship Selection Committee is made up of a diverse selection of employees of Blue and members at large.
+We present to you after much deliberation our 2018 Scholarship Recipients:

 2018 Myrtle Knight Scholarship winners

 Brenden is deeply involved in many areas of his community, as a basketball athlete, volunteer, and student leader.
 In each of these facets of his school and community, Brenden excels to inspire others through his own dedication to positive work.
 In the fall, Brenden plans on attending the University of Colorado in Boulder to study Computer Science with a minor in Chemical and Biological Engineering.
 He hopes to take this education into the development of new tools to better “live, work, and play.”

 Kyle’s involvement and receipt of the Eagle Scout designation from the Boy Scouts of America speaks to his commitment to community, country, and family.
 On top of this exceptional award, Kyle was embedded through the community in athletics, volunteer work, and spirituality.
 Kyle will study business and entrepreneurship at University of South Florida with hopes to open a gym/sports training facility to teach strong morals through sport.